 Many talented Christian publishing staff and writers from struggling economies need travel and conference assistance to participate in LittWord 2018, though every participant pays something.
-A handful of these candidates are featured below.
+More than 60 gifted wordsmiths have applied for scholarships.
+Only a small sample of these candidates are featured below.
 Your scholarship gift is an investment not only in a specific person, but in his or her readers.

 A gift of $167 will cover a full day scholarship to LittWorld.